 RESPECT PRIVATE PROPERTY

 Make sure you get permission from land owners before going onto private property.
 If you don’t have access to wooded property, tree-trimming crews can be a good resource for materials.

 Check out these photos of completed twig tables by Gunnar and Eric Johansson, two Scouts from Smithtown, N.Y.

-If you have a photos of a BL Workshop project, please click here to send them to us.
+If you have a photos of a BL Workshop project, please use the form below to send them to us.